ensomnia16/CS305-23S-Assignment2/README.md

 python *your_sid*.GRADER
 ```

 to run grader script.
-Make sure to **submit the screenshot **of it in your report, or your grade for this part may be lost.
+Make sure to **submit the screenshot** of it in your report, or your grade for this part may be lost.
 Do not try to modify answer txt.
 BIG BROTHER IS WATCHING YOU.
+Do not forget to rename the filename of your script to your student ID.

-For Task 2, you have to demonstrate behaviors of TCP streams, using a code clip to plot arguements of a `TCP` packet.
-You must clearly indicate which behavior is presented, explain reasons and give your code to do plotting.
+For Task 2, you have to demonstrate behaviors of TCP streams, using a code clip to plot arguments of a `TCP` packet.
+You must **clearly indicate which behavior is presented**, **explain reasons** and give your code to do plotting.

 ## Step by step Tutorial